Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 External vs file-based secrets (what “external” really means)

-You’ll commonly see two patterns:
+You’ll see two patterns:

 • File-based secrets (file: ...): this means “mount this local file into the container as /run/secrets/<name>”.